granatumx/gbox-differentialexpression/README.md

 ```
 $ gx run.sh                                         # Will start the database, taskrunner, and webapp
-$ gx installGbox.sh granatumx/gbox-differentialexpression:1.0.0  # Install this gbox
+$ gx installGbox.sh granatumx/gbox-multitool:1.0.0  # Install this gbox

-# Now you should be able to navigate to http://localhost:34567 and see this gbox installed
+# Now go to http://localhost:34567 and see this gbox installed when you add a step.
-# If you add a step, you should see the installed gboxes available.
 ```

 ### Notes

 The gbox has a set of parameters passed into it on the frontend.
-These are defined in the `yamls/DESeq2.yaml` file.
+These are defined in the `yamls/*.yaml` file.
-A Python driver is used but it interfaces to the backend R packages vi rpy2.
+This tool uses R functions for the granatum_sdk to set up the gbox.